Tips to Help Your Cat Lose Weight

 Specifically designed for neutered cats, these tasty pouches are low in calories and highly palatable.

-Increasing your cat's activity will help to burn off some extra calories and kick-start their metabolism.
-Schedule in at least two 10 minute play sessions each day.
+Increasing your cat's activity will help to burn off some of their energy and kick-start their metabolism.
+Schedule in at least two 10 minute play sessions with them every day.
 Not only will your cat benefit from getting moving, but they will love the one-on-one time with you!
+Make sure to have plenty of interactive toys around to help keep them moving, and you can even teach them to walk on a lead to burn some calories whilst exploring the great outdoors!

 The Best Toys for Overweight Cats:

-Ideal for keeping home alone cats busy, the Catit Senses Roller Circuit is interactive and will keep any indoor cat entertained for hours.
+Ideal for keeping home alone cats busy, the Catit Senses Wave Circuit is interactive and will keep any indoor cat entertained for hours.

 This interactive Laser toy provides a moving laser spot for endless fun and chasies.